 Who were the crofters?

 Janakkala had many big estates and thus, plenty of crofts.
-65% of farms in Janakkala used to be crofts and they were holding up to 26% of the fields of the municipality.
+65% of farms in Janakkala used to be crofts and they were holding up to 26% of the fields of the entire municipality.

-Crofter’s memorial was build inside the Laurinmäki museum area, erected by Torpparien muisto ry in 1969.
+Crofter’s memorial was build in the Laurinmäki museum area, erected by Torpparien muisto ry in 1969.
 The memorial, designed by sculptor Armas Hutri holds 387 stones that have been collected from the grounds of previous crofts to honor the hard work and memory of the crofters.